ALPCOMDEV/alp-api-docs/source/index.html.md

 Topics: `market_depth.XXX_YYY`

-Message Fields
+Fields:

-1. **Type (Index 0):** The type of the message is set to "p," indicating that it's a market depth event.
+ - `Type`: The type of the message is set to "p," indicating that it's a market depth event.
-2. **Timestamp (Index 1):** The Unix timestamp of the market depth data.
+ - `Timestamp`: The Unix timestamp of the market depth data.
-3. **Payload (Index 2):** The payload is an array containing market depth information represented by the "depthDTO" structure.
+ - `Payload`: The payload is an array containing market depth information

+.
 It includes the following fields:

-- Asks: A two-dimensional array representing the ask side of the market depth.
+ - A two-dimensional array representing the ask side of the market depth.
 Each ask is an array with the price and quantity.
-- Bids: A two-dimensional array representing the bid side of the market depth.
+ - A two-dimensional array representing the bid side of the market depth.
 Each bid is an array with the price and quantity.
-- Symbol: The trading symbol associated with the market depth.
+ - The trading symbol associated with the market depth.
  - TotalAsks: The total quantity of asks.
  - TotalBids: The total quantity of bids.

 > Example